I’m going to repeat myself here.

 So try that: close your eyes, visualise, breathe, speak to yourself.

 The last bit of wisdom I want to part with you about receiving is this: receiving is not a PASSIVE state.
 Far from it.
 It might look passive on the outside but it is actually an ACTIVE state.
 Notice how we need to participate to allow it to happen.

 When you think about it, being this kind of active participant is actually really sexy.

 P.S.
 Need a little help creating some good boundaries on your giving and receiving?

 I have an offer for you…

 If you’re having trouble implementing this, blocks around communicating what it is you are trying out with your partner or just feeling like you understand this in your head but you are avoiding trying anything new then perhaps it is time for a little support and guidance…to get some of what is inside of you OUT before we go trying to put new things on top - because that’s how we work - we get the old stuff out and then the new stuff has space to come in.
-And yes, I have the solution - an pressure free yet productive introductory session with me - have a look and book at my sessions page.
+And yes, I have the solution - a pressure free, private discussion with me - book via my sessions page.